x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud.md

 - **In-app support**: Users are not able to submit support tickets from within the app or upload diagnostic data using Collect Diagnostics.
 They should contact their internal help desk and provide logs (via the Share Diagnostics Logs option in Setting -> Help).
 If necessary, the organization's IT department can then contact Microsoft Support directly.

     > [!IMPORTANT]
-    > Setting *OutlookMobileGCCRestrictionsEnabled* to false enables support and diagnostic data to be sent to Microsoft through in-app support, crash reports, and Collect Diagnostics.
+    > Setting *OutlookMobileGCCRestrictionsEnabled* to false enables support and diagnostic data to be sent to Microsoft through in-app support, crash reports, or Collect Diagnostics.
 When support or diagnostic data is uploaded, it is no longer contained within the Government Community Cloud and is not subject to FedRAMP requirements.

 - **In-app feature requests**: Users are not able to submit in-app feature requests.
 Instead, users are directed to use [Outlook UserVoice](http://outlook.uservoice.com).